 - Right to one's own image (§§ 22 & 23 Art Copyright Act

 Dissemination of compromising images, video and sound recordings: Images and videos may only be disseminated and published if the person depicted has consented.
 In principle, each person can decide for him/herself whether and in what context images of him/her are published.
 Anyone who violates this can be punished under Section 33 of the German Art Copyright Act (KunstUrhG).

-Violation of the confidentiality of the word (Section 201 of the Criminal Code)
+- Violation of the confidentiality of the word (Section 201 of the German Criminal Code)

 Anyone who secretly photographs or films another person in their home or in an intimate environment, such as in the shower, toilet or changing room, is liable to prosecution.
 This applies all the more if such recordings are passed on and published.

-Violation of the secrecy of correspondence and spying on data (§§ 202 & 202a Criminal Code)
+- Violation of the secrecy of correspondence and spying on data (§§ 202 & 202a German Criminal Code)

-According to current law, you are committing a crime (obtaining and possessing child pornographic content), which is punishable by a prison sentence of no less than one year.
-Furthermore, please note that according to the current legal situation, images of a "partially undressed child in a provocatively sexually accentuated posture" are also considered child pornographic content.
+According to current legislation, you are committing a crime (obtaining and possessing child pornographic content), which is punishable by a prison sentence of no less than one year.
+Furthermore, note that according to current law, images of a "partially unclothed child in a provocatively sexual posture" are also considered child pornographic content.
 This means that it is also a crime to possess, distribute or obtain images in which, for example, the genital area is covered but the child can be seen in "provocative sexually accentuated posture".
 For the classification as child pornographic content, it is irrelevant whether the images were taken by the depicted person himself.
 Even voluntarily self-recorded images and videos of persons under the age of 14 (for example, in the context of sexting) are child pornographic content, and the creation, possession, distribution of these images and all attempts to obtain these images are crimes punishable by at least one year in prison.